Stop the Export of Irish Greyhounds to Pakistan

-In our call to Agriculture Minister Michael Creed and Taoiseach Leo Varadkar to act, we have highlighted the dire situation for animals in the Asian country.
+In our appeal to the government, we highlighted the dire situation for animals in the Asian country.

 For example, one of the individuals now in possession of some of the growing number of Irish greyhounds being exported to Pakistan, is involved in brutal pig fighting.

 Stomach-churning video footage, posted on Facebook, shows a tethered pig suffering a sustained and brutal attack from two of his hunting dogs.
 With his leg tied to a post, the pig is unable to escape as the dogs bite into his underbelly and attempt to chew off his ears.
 A crowd of bloodsport enthusiasts looks on as the doomed creature's pain intensifies.

 The footage is from one of a series of shocking hunting and coursing videos uploaded to the Facebook page of a Dr Aftab Niazi.
 The caption on the pig attack video confirms that the "dogs belong to Dr Aftab Niazi".
 In another video, a fatally injured pig is seen being dragged away past the bloodied remains of a dog which Niazi says is his - "my brave dog fight till the end".

 Dr Aftab Niazi is now the owner of an Irish greyhound named Heavens Quest.
 Before ending up in Pakistan, Heavens Quest was used in greyhound racing in Clonmel and Kilkenny.
 According to the Irish Greyhound Board website, he was entered into 11 races between February and October 2014.